 ESPN FPI projects the remaining 2021 Rutgers Football schedule

-Following an ugly loss to No. 7 Ohio State last Saturday, the Rutgers Scarlet Knights are getting ready to face another big test as they are set to welcome No. 11 Michigan State to town on Saturday for their annual homecoming game.
+Following an ugly loss to now No. 10 ranked Michigan State last Saturday, the Rutgers Scarlet Knights are getting ready to head back on the road as they will head out to Illinois to take on the Northwestern Wildcats on Saturday afternoon.

 With that being said, let's take a look at the Scarlet Knights' chances in this upcoming week and to do that we will use the ESPN Football Power Index to determine that.